- In 2018 began a research project (with) in Corsica on the Orezza Valley in Castagniccia.

 Anthropological survey of al-‘Ulā community and its oasis system

-co-leading: Vincent Battesti & Muriel Gros-Balthazard (NYU-AD, New York University in Abu Dhabi).
+co-PI: Vincent Battesti (CNRS) & Muriel Gros-Balthazard (IRD & NYU-AD, New York University in Abu Dhabi).

 - In 2019, I became a researcher in residence "in zero gravity" at the CNES (Centre national d'études spatiales) Space Observatory.

 Pour une anthropologie extraterrestre : sensorialités et cosmos